Back to Blog

 After max failuresHearing after 2 failed attemptsHearing after 3 failed attempts

-The core test — 20 multiple choice questions from the Discover Canada guide, with a 75% pass threshold — remains the same.
+The core test — 20 questions (multiple choice or true/false) from the Discover Canada guide, with a 75% pass threshold — remains the same.
 What changed is how you take it and how many chances you get.

 The biggest change: the self-administered online test is now the standard format for all citizenship test applicants.